Pleasant Prairie police investigating Saturday vehicle thefts

-Pleasant Prairie Police are investigating two separate vehicle thefts they believed were taken by the same suspect in the early morning Sunday.
+Pleasant Prairie Police are investigating two separate vehicle thefts they believed were done by the same suspect in the early morning Sunday.

 Both were later recovered in Milwaukee.